texhex/BiosSledgehammer/README.md

     * BCU requires HP custom WMI namespace and WMI classes (at the namespace root\HP\InstrumentedBIOS) provided by BIOS.
 BCU will only support models with a WMI-compliant BIOS, which are most commercial HP desktops, notebooks, and workstations.*
-* [BIOS Update files](http://www.hp.com/drivers) for the models you want to support
+* BIOS Updates file for the models you want to support (search http://www.hp.com/drivers for "(Model) BIOS" to locate them)
-* [TPM Update files](http://h20564.www2.hp.com/hpsc/doc/public/display?docId=emr_na-c05381064) (January 2017 advisory with download link) if a TPM update is desired
+* TPM Update files (See [January 2017 advisory](http://h20564.www2.hp.com/hpsc/doc/public/display?docId=emr_na-c05381064) and [TPM Firmware SoftPaq](https://ftp.hp.com/pub/softpaq/sp78501-79000/sp78910.html)) if a TPM update is desired
 * Note: The BIOS and TPM files for the example models that are included in ``BiosSledgehammer.zip`` can be downloaded automatically - see [Installation](#install).

 ## <a name="process">Process</a>